All 7 of Oregon’s public universities will raise tuition

 Legislators recommended a two-year higher education budget of $836.9 million.

 That is $100 million more than last biennium, though schools like the University of Oregon said they needed at least $120 million more to keep tuition increases below 5%.
-The University of Oregon, the state’s largest public university, will raise tuition 6.91% next school year.
+The University of Oregon, one of the state’s largest public universities, will raise tuition 6.91% next school year.

 State universities can raise tuition on their own if it’s an increase of 5% or less.
 Any tuition hike above 5% requires a review by the Higher Education Coordinating Commission, which met last week and approved the increases.

-Note: This story has been corrected to show the University of Oregon is one of the state’s largest public universities, not the largest.